There are lots of reasons you might want to find trending content, including:

 “Content Insights” is a really useful feature that can be found to the right of the “Content” button.

 The feature essentially offers detailed insight into the type of content that performs well for your search term.
 This includes things like the best-performing content format, most popular word count, sentiment, and reading level.
+It’s essentially a how-to for producing the content that will be trending tomorrow.

 You probably know of Medium as a blogging platform, which, essentially, it is.
 Developed by Twitter co-founder Evan Williams (initially as a Twitter-integrated tool that would enable users to expand on the 140-character tweet), Medium allows anyone to share ideas and information by writing and publishing content to the platform.